Introduction to Jewelry

 Sterling silver bezel wire

-Sterling silver sheet 24 gauge – 1 x 1 inch
+Sterling silver sheet 24 gauge – 1×1 inch

 Solder hard, medium, easy – 6 inches of each

-3 small plastic bags or containers to keep solder in
+Three small plastic Baggies or containers to keep solder in